oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

 An encrypted database has been prepared for you to review the environment.

-To review this environment, run the following script
+To review this environment, open a terminal and run the following script

 ````
 <copy>